maciejgz/rac/README.md

 Monitoring is based on Micrometer, Prometheus and Grafana.
 Each service has a Micrometer agent that sends metrics to the Prometheus.
 Prometheus is a time series database that stores metrics.
 Grafana is a Web UI for Prometheus.
 It is possible to create dashboards in Grafana.
 All the required components are deployed in the docker containers.
 Grafana is available in the browser under http://localhost:9091/ with admin/admin credentials.
+Prometheus is available in the browser under http://localhost:9090/ without any credentials.

 ### Tracing

 Tracing is based on Zipkin.
 Each service has a Zipkin agent that sends traces to the Zipkin server.
-The same trace ID is used for all the events and HTTP requests related to the same user request.
+The same trace ID is used for all the Kafka events and HTTP requests related to the same user request.
 Kafka events contains header `traceparent` with the trace ID formatted as `00-<trace-id>-<span-id>-<trace-flags>` ( like `00-fe6938c57a2d70d8f85f1373c26c39b0-638a54064ebea9f0-01`)